-- Equity instruments: solely equity securities of companies, in which participation is compulsory for the Bank (S. W. I. F. T. s. c., Belgium and VISA INC., USA).
+- Equity instruments: shares of companies, in which participation is compulsory for the Bank (S. W. I. F. T. s. c., Belgium and VISA INC., USA).
 Dividends are recognised in the statement of comprehensive income under "Dividend income".
 To determine the fair value of these securities, the Bank uses Level 3.